Svenja Fölmli

-Svenja Julia Fölmli (born 19 August 2002) is a Swiss footballer who plays as a forward for SC Freiburg and the Switzerland national team.
+Svenja Julia Fölmli (born 19 August 2002) is a Swiss footballer who plays as a forward for TSG 1899 Hoffenheim and the Switzerland national team.
 Her playing style has drawn comparisons with Kylian Mbappé.

 International career

 Fölmli made her debut for the Switzerland national team on 3 September 2019 against Lithuania, coming on as a substitute for Fabienne Humm.

 On 23 June 2025, Fölmli was called up to the Switzerland squad for the UEFA Women's Euro 2025.